Skip to main content

 What is a possession order?

-A possession order is a court instruction about your home.
+A possession order is a type of court order.

-Your landlord applies for a possession order when they want you to leave.
+Your landlord applies for a possession order if they want you to leave your home.

-A possession order is made by a judge, usually at a possession hearing.
+A judge can make an order at a possession hearing.

 There are 2 types of possession order: